sashrika15/Unsupervised_Learning_Algorithms/fpgrowth/README.md

 Data has to be in the form of sequence of IDs.

+1. The find_frequent_patterns takes a list and minimum threshold as input.
+It returns a list of frequent patterns and prints a dataframe constructed from the returned list.

+2. The generate_association_rules takes the previously returned list and a minimum probability of assoicaition.
+It returns a list of patterns that are associated with each other over the provided minimum probability and prints a dataframe constructed from the same.

 ```
 from fpgrowth import find_frequent_patterns
 from fpgrowth import generate_association_rules